spookylukey/proficient-pythonista/source/make_illegal_states_unrepresentable.rst

    :language: python
    :emphasize-lines: 12

 Now our static type checker is happy — it can see that the function will either always return ``True`` or ``False``, or raise an exception, which is a different type of thing.
-The error won’t silently pass, and our function that is annotated as returning ``float`` won’t ever return ``None`` instead.
+The error won’t silently pass, and our function that is annotated as returning ``bool`` won’t ever return ``None`` instead.

 The big problem with this fix is that the validation is happening far too late: